 PPE is the most important aspect of your work party.
 Make sure that everyone there has a mask or two, hand sanitizer, and wipes to clean anything that they touch.
 Make sure that you, as their boss, are encouraging them to sanitize everything before and after they eat.
 If possible, consider getting some acrylic desk shields to use while your employees are eating and their masks are off.

 There are hundreds of different ones available, and you could even end up re-using them in the office!
 Just make sure that each one is sanitized well and that there is no risk for contamination or sickness.
+If you are unsure about whether your plans are safe, consider consulting a concierge doctor in DC.
+Many concierge practices offer corporate services, like onsite testing or safety consultations.

 If having an in-person party is absolutely impossible, consider still hosting one online.
 Utilize platforms such as Zoom or Google Meet to allow all of your employees to see each other face-to-face again.
 You can still give the same speeches, and you could allow your employees to socialize like normal through the use of applications like break-out rooms.